About this guide: Written by educators specialising in Edexcel GCSE Persian exam preparation. Last updated: March 2026.

 How to prepare effectively

-• Memorise flexible “sentence starters” for common topics
+- Memorise flexible “sentence starters” for the three themes

-• Record short answers and review for clarity and grammar
+- Record answers and self-review for grammar + clarity

 Reading Paper Explained